-I was so sad and on some days, angry.
+I was sad and angry.

-We found a domestic adoption agency willing to work with us, and my oncologist wrote a note declaring I was a “healthy, suitable mother.”
+But after a season of healing, we decided to not give up.
+We found a domestic adoption agency willing to work with us after being one year cancer-free, and my oncologist wrote a note declaring I was a “healthy, suitable mother.”

 Diagnosed with Lynch Syndrome

-Once the shock of a second cancer passed, our adoption craze settled down and life got to a “new normal,” doctors began talking to me about a genetic condition they suspected caused my cancers — Lynch syndrome.
+Once the shock of a second cancer passed, our adoption craze settled down, and life got to a “new normal,” doctors began talking to me about a genetic condition they suspected caused my cancers — Lynch syndrome.

 Neither my mom nor dad tested positive for the gene variant.

 Although I have an inherited genetic disease, I didn’t actually inherit it.